Greenslopes, Queensland: History

-Parts of the current suburb were originally opened for settlement under names such as the Dunellan, Thompson and Mount Pleasant Estates.
-There is still a Dunellan Street in the suburb, adjacent to the state school.
+Greenslopes grew up along a bullock track which was developed in the 1850s to link the settlements along the Logan River with the township of Brisbane.
+This route was pioneered by John Slack (1797–1861), and it was originally known as "Slack's Track" or "Slack's Logan Road."
+It largely followed an ancient Aboriginal pathway.
+In December 1857 land in the Greenslopes area was first offered for sale, in large portions, at a reserve price of one pound per acre.
+Some of these large portions were subdivided in the 1870s and 1880s and sold as residential estates, such as the Baynes' Paddock Estate (around Cornwall and Juliette Streets), the Dunellan Estate (around Dunellan Street), the Hughenden Estate (around Dansie Street), and the Mount Pleasant Estate (around Henzell Terrace and Sackville Street).

 Greenslopes was named after an early estate in the area.
-The estate was owned by Frederick Wecker, who purchased the land in 1857 and named it after the area's green pastures.
+The estate was owned by Frederick Wecker, who purchased the land in 1857.
+He grew lucerne on a part of his land that he (or perhaps others) called the "green slopes".
+The name was used for a real estate development, the "Green Slopes Estate," formed by the 1881 subdivision of land owned by Wecker.

 In July 1887, "Baynes' Paddock", comprising 471 allotments, was advertised to be auctioned by Arthur Martin & Co.
 The allotments for sale were situated along Logan Road; Cornwall Street; Ernest Street; Beatrice Street; Vera Street; Logan Street; Adelaine Street (now Juliette Street); Reuben Street (now Zillah Street); Victor Street (now Flora Street); Arnold Street (now Lincoln Street) and Rita Street (now Regina Street).
 A map advertising the auction includes a local sketch that shows the nearby bus stands and South Brisbane Railway.

-Greenslopes formed part of Stephens Shire until its amalgamation with over 20 other local shires into Greater Brisbane in 1925.
+The southern part of Greenslopes saw little development until the opening of the tramline in 1914.
+The City View Estate (around Ridge Street) was first offered for sale in 1912, and after the First World War many houses were erected here for returned servicemen.
+The Chatsworth Heights Estate (between Denman Street and Norman Creek) was also first offered for sale in 1912.
+When the tramline was extended along Logan Road from Chatsworth Road to Arnold Street in 1926, these estates began to develop rapidly.

+Until 1925 the section of Greenslopes west of Logan Road formed part of Stephens Shire.
 The shire's name can still be seen on a plaque on the bridge where Juliette Street crosses Norman Creek.
+The area east of Logan Road formed part of Coorparoo Shire.
+In 1925 these shires were amalgamated into Greater Brisbane.

 Mount Pleasant Provisional School opened on 30 July 1890 with an enrolment of 65 students.
 It was renamed Dunellan Provisional School.
 In 1892 it became Dunellan State School.
 In 1922 it was renamed Greenslopes State School.